nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.startupcommand()

 Overrides the default startup action on processor restart, preplacing the executing `init.lua` if it exists.
+This is now deprecated in favor of `node.startup({command="the command"})`.

 ####Syntax
 `node.startupcommand(string)`